artempronozin95/ICAnnoLncRNA-identification-classification-and-annotation-of-LncRNA/README.md

 + *Oryza_sativa*

 ## Known LncRNA for database
-Folder `data/reference/data_index` containe lncRNA library that build on base of 5 lncRNA databases (PNRD, CANTATAdb, GREENC, PlncDB, EVLncRNA)
+Folder `data/reference/data_index` contain lncRNA library that build on base of 5 lncRNA databases (PNRD, CANTATAdb, GREENC, PlncDB, EVLncRNA)

 ## Tissue analysis
-File `tissue/SRX_all_org.tsv`, contain information about transcript experiment libraries respect to specific tissue.
+File `tissue/SRX_all_org.tsv`, contains information about transcript experiment libraries with respect to specific tissue.
 In config.yaml need to choose between organisms that presented in SRX file:
 + HV - *Hordeum vulgare*
 + OS - *Oryza sativa*
 + SL - *Solanum lycopersicum*
 + ST - *Solanum tuberosum*
 + ZM - *Zea mays*
-Or input your organism in same format file.
+Or input your organism in the same format file.
 ## Output
 A typical structure of `Output` is follows: